fenago/tableau-intermediate/lab-guides/md/Lab_4.md

-In this recipe, we have created a set based on a condition: the value of **`Employment`**.
+In this lab, we have created a set based on a condition: the value of **`Employment`**.
 We have set the condition so that all the data points that have the value of **`Employment`** equal to or higher than **`297027`** (which is the average value of **`Employment`** across the